Serchservice/nearby/README.md

 This mobile application simplifies the normal google search "nearby mechanics around me" using our category connector and so much more.

-The project is built using **Flutter** 🐦 and relies on a variety of packages and plugins, including our custom-made `connectify_flutter` package developed by the Serchservice team.
+The project is built using **Flutter** 🐦 and relies on a variety of packages and plugins, including our custom-made `connectify` package developed by the Serchservice team.

 ## 📦 Dependencies & Packages